 Summer day camps will be modified from our typical camps, with a limited number of campers per day and modified activities.
-Our families’ safety is our top priority and we will take precautionary measures to minimize any risk of COVID-19 exposure (see below for more details).
-We ask that if your child feels sick do not bring them to camp and if your child has been exposed to someone with Covid-19 that you do not bring your child to camp.
+The safety of our families is our top priority and we will take precautionary measures to minimize any risk of COVID-19 exposure.
+If your child feels sick or has been exposed to someone with COVID-19, please do not bring them to camp.

 Precautionary measures to limit the potential spread of COVID-19 include:

 For Camp Staff

 - All Camp Staff will be trained on the covid-19 specific cleaning and safety protocol.

 - Camp staff will have a wellness check and sign a form that confirms their health status every day before the start of their shift.

 - Camp Staff will wear face coverings at all times.

 - Increased frequency and intensity of facility/equipment cleanings following Department of Health guidelines for proper sanitation.

 - Mandatory hand-washing for campers throughout the day.

 - All campers will receive a wellness check at drop-off.